vijayghore/MyPortfolio/README.md

 This is my protfolio website through which you can hire me and see my work as well.
 This will also answers the questions like -

-(Project is in Development Phase so some functionality might not work properly)

 - Who I am?
 - Technology I work on?
 - My Projects